-Applicants who have accepted the offer of admission should visit the website of the Student Housing Office (SHO), Student Affairs Office for the latest information on application for postgraduate student accommodation.
+Applicants who have accepted the offer of admission should visit the website of the Student Housing and Residential Life Office (SHRLO) for the latest information on application for postgraduate student accommodation.

 The Student Affairs Office (SAO) supports students' pursuits for academic excellence and competencies development in their university education.
 SAO provides services and programs to students in all aspects of their student life, and work closely with student groups in enriching the campus life for students.

-The Student Housing Office (SHO) is responsible for managing student housing and assisting students in finding off-campus accommodation.
+The Student Housing and Residential Life Office (SHRLO) is responsible for managing student housing and assisting students in finding off-campus accommodation.
 It handles all matters relating to student housing such as hall application and admission, room allocation, and management of residential facilities.

 Exercise and recreational activities can provide balance to your university life and help promote social bonding in the university.
 There are plenty of sports and recreational facilities in the campus that serve the purpose.